nfs0621/OddsHarvester/README.md

 - **Container Reusability**: Assign a unique container name to avoid conflicts when running multiple instances.

+### **☁️ Cloud Deployment**

+OddsHarvester can also be deployed on a cloud provider using the **Serverless Framework**, enabling scalable and efficient execution of its features in a serverless environment.

+**Serverless Framework Setup:**

+1. **Serverless Configuration**:
+   The application includes a `serverless.yaml` file located at the root of the project.
+This file defines the deployment configuration for a serverless environment.
+Users can customize the configuration as needed, including:
+   - **Provider**: Specify the cloud provider (e.g., AWS).
+   - **Region**: Set the desired deployment region (e.g., `eu-west-3`).
+   - **Resources**: Update the S3 bucket details or permissions as required.

+2. **Docker Integration**:
+   The app uses a Docker image (`playwright_python_arm64`) to ensure compatibility with the serverless architecture.
+The Dockerfile is already included in the project and configured in `serverless.yaml`.

+3. **Permissions**:
+   By default, the app is configured with IAM roles to:
+   - Upload (`PutObject`), retrieve (`GetObject`), and delete (`DeleteObject`) files from an S3 bucket.
+     Update the `Resource` field in `serverless.yaml` with the ARN of your S3 bucket.

+4. **Function Details**:
+   - **Function Name**: `scanAndStoreOddsPortalDataV2`
+   - **Memory Size**: 2048 MB
+   - **Timeout**: 360 seconds
+   - **Event Trigger**: Runs automatically every 2 hours (`rate(2 hours)`) via EventBridge.

+**Customizing Your Configuration:**
+To tailor the serverless deployment for your needs:
+- Open the `serverless.yaml` file in the root directory.
+- Update the relevant fields:
+  - S3 bucket ARN in the IAM policy.
+  - Scheduling rate for the EventBridge trigger.
+  - Resource limits (e.g., memory size or timeout).

+**Deploying to your prefered Cloud provider:**
+1. Install the Serverless Framework:
+   - Follow the installation guide at [Serverless Framework](https://www.serverless.com/).
+2. Deploy the application:
+   - Use the `sls deploy` command to deploy the app to your cloud provider.
+3. Verify the deployment:
+   - Confirm that the function is scheduled correctly and check logs or S3 outputs.

 ## **⚙️ Configuration**

 ### Constants